cypherbits/twitter-likes/README.md

 `make dump` extract favs from favs.db to stdout
 `make` to show all options

+`python get_favs.py` to download all favs.
+`python get_favs.py 25092021` (in DDMMYYYY format) to download only from recent to that past day.
+The new get_media.php downloads all media from your favs twits. `php get_media.php` after downloading the favs.ndjson

 ## download media: pics, gif and videos
 Once we have downloaded the likes and we have the favs.ndjson file, we can run get_media.php with PHP8.